 The Council occupies a building with rental payments of \$400 per month.
-The lease began in 1995 and remains available to the Council at their discretion.
+The lease began in 1995 and remains available to the Council at their discretion on a month-to-month basis.
 The Council is required to provide "upkeep" to the building while taxes and insurance are paid by the owners.
 There was no maintenance expense in the current year related to this building.
 Current year rental expense was \$4,800.